aditya-datahub/facebook-vs-adwords-ab-test/README.md

 - Facebook generates **~2x more conversions** per day than AdWords
 - Facebook clicks are a **strong predictor** of conversions (r = 0.87)
 - The difference is **statistically significant** — not due to random chance
-- **May & November** are the most cost-effective months to advertise on Facebook
+- **May & November** are the most cost-effective months to run Facebook Ads
-- Ad spend and conversions have a **long-term equilibrium** relationship
+- Ad spend and conversions have a **long-term equilibrium** relationship (Cointegration confirmed)

 ---